nus-cs2103/website-base/admin/exams.md

 * If a question is not clear, you can circle the question number in the question paper and write your doubt in the question paper, near that question.
 * If your doubt is justified %%(e.g. there is a typo in the question)%% or if many students found the question to be unclear, the examiner may decide to omit that question from grading.

 **Questions in Part 1 are confidential.** You are not allowed to reveal Part 1 content to anyone after the exam.
-All pages of the assessment paper are to be returned at the end of the exam.
+All pages of the exam paper are to be returned at the end of the exam.

 <div class="full-mode">